kongware/ftor/README.md

 ```
 ## Ad-hoc Polymorphism and Type Classes

-Why ftor doesn't ship with type classes?
+Why isn't ftor shiped with type classes?
 Well, type classes are essentially a mechanism to allow type-safe function overloading.
 They make ad-how polymorphism less ad-hoc so to speak.
 Type classes are an extension of a type system and consequently depend on this very system to work properly.
 Of course, this doesn't go well with a pluggable runtime type checker.
 I don't claim that it is impossible to build an sufficient mechanism, but it would be too much of a trade-off.

 ## Interoperability